 Acerca de

-Background and History of the Jahalin Communities
+Background and history of the Jahalin communities

 On the map: Bedouin communities in the northern Judean desert, the vast majority of whom are from the Jahalin tribe

-Life of the Bedouins in the Judean Desert
+The life of the Bedouins in the Judean Desert

 On the Map:

-• Solid yellow shading: Palestinian privately-owned lands
+Solid yellow shading: Palestinian privately-owned lands

-• Outlined yellow areas: Palestinian private lands that were expropriated in 1975
+Outlined yellow areas: Palestinian private lands that were expropriated in 1975

 Over the years, a number of illegal Israeli agricultural farms and outposts have been established within a few hundred meters of the Jahalin and Khan-al-Ahmar communities, exerting pressure on the Bedouin communities.
 This organized effort around the Jahalin communities draws its roots from a strategy outlined in the foundational document of Kfar Adumim, dating back to 1978.
 The document states: "In the region, there are numerous Bedouin groups who are also engaged in agricultural activities...
 Bedouin residences must be closed and evacuated from the area...
 Wadi Kelt must be designated as a nature reserve... the expansion of Arab/rural settlements should be prevented by the administrative closure of the area of the Arab villages... a chain of Jewish settlements should be established to disrupt the continuity of Arab settlements.”
 (Foundational document of Kfar Adumim, 1979)